 It's also about people, and about understanding what leads them to make errors of judgement, and in some cases, to act in brazen disregard of the rules.

-Here's our selection of news stories from December 2018.
+Here's our selection of key compliance news from this month.

 FATF's assessment of UK's AML/CTF measures